How Different Drugs Affect Sex

 Some people still try to use pure MDMA’s empathetic qualities to enhance sex.
 But more often than not, the drug’s sexual impairments, from drive decrease to erectile dysfunction, win out.
 As long as it doesn’t cause anxiety (as it does for some), MDMA is better suited to spooning than plowing.

-It’s worth nothing that it’s not clear if this emotive-sensitive property extends to MDMA variants—e.g. synthetic cathinones like MDPV (a.k.a. bath salts), which are often sold as MDMA.
+It’s worth nothing that it’s not clear if this emotive-sensitive property extends to MDMA variants—e.g. synthetic cathinones like MDPV (a.k.a. bath salts), which are often sold as MDMA on the street.

 As McElrath explains,”Synthetic cathinones have been linked to sexual arousal, although this relationship is seriously under-researched.
 Clearly, the synthetic cathinones contain amphetamine-like properties and much like other stimulants, they might enhance sexual desire and extend sexual activity” and carry similar risks, too.